-Put a personal stamp on plain cocktail glasses with this easy etched glass project.
-With a handful of supplies (most of which you already own!) you can create these pretty and useful monogram cocktail glasses with our simple step-by-step instructions below.
-This etching method also works on flower vases and other glass decor items, so let you creative spirit shine.
+Put a personal stamp on plain cocktail glasses or glass flower vases with this easy etched glass project.
+With a handful of supplies (most of which you probably already have) you can create pretty and useful glass gifts.
+This etching method also works on cocktail glasses, flower vases, and other glass decor items, so let your creative spirit shine.

 Editor's Tip: You can order reusable, self-adhesive stencils online, which will save you time.
 If you use a reusable stencil, wash the stencil with warm water between applications.

-Wearing rubber gloves, use a paintbrush to dab a thick, even layer of etching cream onto the stencil cutouts.
+Wearing protective rubber gloves ($6, Amazon), use a paintbrush to dab a thick, even layer of etching cream ($10, Amazon) onto the stencil cutouts.
 Brush the cream in two directions to prevent brushstrokes on the finished project.
-Let the cream sit on the glass according to the manufacturer instructions.
+Let the cream sit on the glass according to the package instructions.

-Rinse glass (from top down) thoroughly with warm water to remove all cream, then remove stencil and tape.
+Once the etching cream has sat long enough, rinse the glass (from the top down) thoroughly with warm water to remove all cream, then remove stencil and tape.
 Let glass air-dry or dry with a lint-free cloth.